tcxychen98/7008casestudy/README.md

 - **Report :** Comprehensive reports summarizing the project workflow

 This project is a collaborative effort leveraging the strengths of SAS e-Miner, Talend Data Integration, and Talend Data Prep to derive meaningful insights and drive informed decision-making in the dynamic realm of E-commerce customer behavior.

+## Reflection & Learning Outcome

+This case study taught me a lot about analyzing data in e-commerce.
+I used tools like SAS e-Miner, Talend Data Integration, and Talend Data Prep to understand customer behavior.
+I learned to make decision trees and predict if customers might stop using the service.
+Fixing mistakes in the data was important, and combining different datasets helped see the whole picture.
+Figuring out what the data tells us was not always easy, but it showed me the value of good data for making smart business decisions.
+Overall, it was a useful experience, and I now feel more confident in using these tools for future projects.